aws-samples/amazon-textract-transformer-pipeline/README.md

 With Amazon Textract's [structure extraction utilities for forms and tables](https://aws.amazon.com/textract/features/), many of these requirements are trivial out of the box with no custom training required.
 For example: "pull out the text of the third column, second row of the first table on page 1", or "pull out what the customer wrote in for the `Email address:` section of the form".

 We can also use AI services like [Amazon Comprehend](https://aws.amazon.com/comprehend/) to analyze extracted text.
 For example: picking out `date` entities on a purchase order that may not be explicitly "labelled" in the text - perhaps because sometimes the date just appears by itself in the page header.
+However, often these services and models treat text as a flat 1D sequence of words.

 Since Textract also outputs the *positions* of each detected 'block' of text, we can even write advanced templating rules in our solution code.
 For example: "Find text matching XX/XX/XXXX within the top 5% of the page height".

-**However:** What about use cases needing still more intelligence?
+But what about use cases needing still more intelligence?
 Where, even with these tools, writing rule-based logic to extract the specific information you need is too challenging?

 For some use cases, incoming documents are highly variable so simple position-based templating methods may not work well...
 And the content of the text needs to be accounted for as well.
 For example: